-Figure 10: Top: gray matter density projected onto inner, mid and outer surfaces.
+Fig. 11.
+Top: Gray matter density projected onto inner, middle, and outer surfaces.
 On the inner surface, the deep sulcal regions show the low density while the gyral ridges show high density.
 On the outer surface, this is opposite.
 The deep sulcal regions show high density while the gyral ridges show lower density.
 The middle surface shows high density.
 Bottom: Scatter plot of gray matter density over thickness.
 They show negative correlations.

-A similar approach has been proposed for measuring the closeness between two surfaces [27]; however, this is the first study using the spherical harmonics in defining the cortical thickness.
-Figure 5 shows the comparison of cortical thickness computed from the traditional deformable surface algorithm [36] and the WFS-correspondence.
-The cortical thickness obtained from the traditional approach introduces a lot of triangle mesh noise into its estimation while the WFS-correspondence approach dose not.
+Using Theorem 8 and the resulting WFS-correspondence, we establish the homology between the outer and the inner surfaces in the least squares fashion.
+For the outer surface (25) and the inner surface (29), the cortical thickness is defined to be the Euclidean distance between the WFS-correspondence.
+A similar approach has been proposed for measuring the closeness between two surfaces [23]; however, this is the first study using harmonics in defining the cortical thickness.
+Fig. 6 shows the comparison of cortical thickness computed from the traditional deformable surface algorithm [32] and the WFS-correspondence.
+The cortical thickness obtained from the traditional approach introduces a lot of triangle mesh noise into its estimation while the WFS-correspondance approach does not.
 The spatial smoothness of the thickness is controlled by the bandwidth t.

-For the group comparison between the autistic and the normal control groups, two sample t-test is performed.
-The corresponding corrected P-value is computed using the following formula:
+For the group comparison between the autistic and the normal control groups, a two sample t-test was performed.
+The corresponding corrected P-value was computed using the following